 Our facilities are fantastic with the space for up to nine tables, a great community spirit and players that bring great success to our club.
 We are always looking for new talent or people that just enjoy the sport and want somewhere to socialise and have a game.
 Everyone is welcome.

 Recently some of our management committee have received recognition for their contribution to sport, these include:

 Henry Arthur - Coach of the Year 2014 and 2019 at the Corby Sports Awards

 Chris Haynes - Sports Volunteer of the Year 2015 at the Corby Sports Awards

 Henry Arthur - East Midlands Satellite Club of the Year 2015, for the club that he has set up and runs in conjunction with Kingswood Secondary Academy.

 Tom Cardwell - Corby Sports Awards - Long Term Contribution to Sport winner 2016

 Northamptonshire Sport - Long term Contribution to Sport winner 2016

-The club has also been shortlisted in the Corby Sports Awards 2017 as Community Club of the Year.
+The club has also been shortlisted in the Corby Sports Awards 2017, 18 and 19 as Community Club of the Year.